yanchiwei/Choice_FAM_datasets/README.md

-# Choice_FAM_datasets
+# Choice-Based Fleet Assignment and Schedule Design Datasets
-Testing dataset for paper "Choice-Based Airline Schedule Design and Fleet Assignment: A Decomposition Approach"
+This repository containts a testing dataset for the paper "Choice-Based Airline Schedule Design and Fleet Assignment: A Decomposition Approach".